Can You Use Paper Towels As Wax Strips?

-One of the recommendations that pop up is to use paper towels as an alternative to normal wax strips, but does this actually work?
-Unfortunately, no. If you use paper towels, the towel will soak up some of the wax and stick to the skin, and with the paper towel being thin, it would tear the moment you try to pull it off.
-This will leave you with a bit of a mess, and not enough wax stickiness left to be removed with a proper wax strip.
+Unfortunately, no. If you use paper towels, the towel will soak up some of the wax and stick to the skin.
+Since the paper towel is thin, it will tear the moment you try to pull it off.
+This will leave you with a bit of a mess and not enough wax stickiness left to be removed with a proper wax strip.

 The short of it is no, you cannot use paper towels as wax strips.